 - Stove Top – This method requires the pan to be super hot and the use of a high heat oil like grape or avocado.
 Add the steak to the pan to get a nice crust and flip the steak when it easily releases from the pan.
 Cast iron works best.
 Add butter, crushed garlic, and herbs and spoon over the steak for added flavor.

-- Oven/Reverse Sear – Starting with a high heat, sear the crust and then place into an oven at 400 degrees to finish to the desired internal temperature.
+- Oven – Starting with a high heat, sear the crust and then place into an oven at 400 degrees to finish to the desired internal temperature.

 - Grilled – Our favorite of the technique for added wood smoke flavor and crust.
 See below or our full recipe on how to grill filet mignon.